 The key role of the Municipal Council is to make decisions concerning the exercise of all the powers and the performance of all the functions of the Municipality.
 The current Council structure of the Prince Albert Municipality is focussed on fulfilling and enhancing legislative, participatory, and oversight responsibilities.

-The Council composition is indicated in the table below.
-The Council is led by a coalition of the Democratic Alliance and the Karoo Gemeenskapsparty.
+The Council composition is indicated in the table below: